 Exploration and analysis of the solution spaces of cost-effectiveness models

-While exploring optimization methodology we first need to explore the cost-effectiveness models that we are trying to optimize and their behavior in order to identify which structural patterns in their solution space we can exploit.
+While exploring optimization methodology, we first need to explore the cost-effectiveness models that we are trying to optimize and their behavior in order to identify which structural patterns in their solution space we can exploit.
 By analyzing different CEA models, we can detect similarities and shared behaviors that we could integrate in the optimization process.

 Exploration and development of novel optimization methods